 Well, I noticed a large red itchy patch on my skin, the day that I was leaving for Florida.
-But on my last few days there, I started to develop a scabby, itchy rash all over my body (I know, gross but that’s what it looks like!).
-It started spreading from my arms, to my stomach, onto my back and then finally moved onto my legs but there were hardly any there luckily!
+Apparently this is the ‘mother’ patch of Pityriasis before the smaller ones appear.
+But on my last few days there, I started to develop a scabby, itchy rash all over my body.
+It started spreading from my arms, to my stomach, onto my back and then finally a few moved onto my legs.

-So, I went to the doctors on the day that I got back from holiday, as my mother was really worried about it.
-My doctor was pretty unsure at first and thought that it might have been my Psoriasis having an attack, but when I told him that I have had that all of my life, he started looking more into other solutions.
+I went to the doctors on the day that I got back from holiday.
+My doctor was pretty unsure at first and thought that it might have been my Psoriasis having an attack.
+I told him that I have had psoriasis all of my life, so he started looking more into other solutions.
 He came across Pityriasis Rosea and it seemed to match it perfectly.

 I thought that I would write this post as I have never even heard of this condition before and thought that I would share my experience with readers.
 This condition isn’t contagious and it doesn’t cause any harm to your health – just think of it as a severe rash, which can be very itchy (as mine was).